 If any of the above disqualifying factors apply to an officer who has been appointed under an Act or by the Governor-General, Governor-General in Council, or a Minister of the Crown, that officer will automatically qualify as an officer.

 If you decide to remove the officer from their role, you must notify us within 3 months of becoming aware of the disqualification as per section 40(2)(d) of the Charities Act 2005.
-You can do this through the "Update Details" online form accessed through your Charity Dashboard.
+You can do this through the "Update Details" online form accessed through your charity's online account.

 The change won’t be published on the Charities Register, but in some cases, information that an officer has been disqualified may be displayed on the Charities Register if it is in the public interest to do so.

-If you replace the officer with a new one, you can register the new officer's details through the "Update Details" online form accessed through your Charity Dashboard.
+If you replace the officer with a new one, you can register the new officer's details through the "Update Details" online form accessed through your charity's online account.

 If you cannot do this online, please contact us for further help and guidance

-If you believe it’s appropriate for your charity to remain on the Charities Register, even though an officer has become disqualified, you must let us know through the "Update Details" online form accessed from the Charity Dashboard.
+If you believe it’s appropriate for your charity to remain on the Charities Register, even though an officer has become disqualified, you must let us know through the "Update Details" online form accessed from your charity's online account.